-• Demonstrate the replication potential of this flagship concept in the EU and the associated countries.
+- Consider integrating activities contributing to climate change adaptation. - Demonstrate the replication potential of this flagship concept in the EU and the associated countries.

-Proposals are recommended to include a task to perform an assessment based on the safe-and-sustainable-by-design (SSbD) framework, developed by the European Commission, for assessing the safety and sustainability of chemicals and materials 36.
+Proposals are recommended to include a task to perform an assessment based on the safe-andsustainable-by-design (SSbD) framework, developed by the European Commission, for assessing the safety and sustainability of chemicals and materials36.
 Under this context, proposals are recommended to also include a task to contribute with and develop recommendations that can advance further the application of the SSbD framework37.